ankitvij7/catadioptric-scene-flow/index.md

  - **Detect optical flow:** In this step we find the motion vectors along the x and y-direction axis using Lucas-Kanade using two left stereo frames of unwarped catadioptric images.
  - **Estimate depth using disparity maps on a stereo pair:** At this step, we are left with calculating the motion along the z-direction.
 For estimating this motion vector, we calculate the disparity maps using Semi-Global Block matching for a pair of unwarped catadioptric stereo images at time t=0 and t=1.
 The difference between these two disparity maps gives us the motion vector along the z-direction.
  - **Combine depth estimation and optical flow to estimate scene flow:** Finally, in this step, we combine the optical flow with the depth estimation and estimate the final scene flow.
+ - **Testing on exisiting scene flow detection algorithms:** We also tested existing scene flow detection algorithm (object scene flow) with these unwarped images to determine how well they work.
+This also allows us to make use of the existing state-of-the-art scene flow detection algorithms that were designed for conventional stereo images.

 # Dataset
 We used the libomnistereo dataset of size 78GB that was created by the Autonomous Vision Group (part of the University of Tübingen and the MPI for Intelligent Systems).
 Below is the example of a pair of catadioptric stereo images from the dataset.